nocalhost/nocalhost.github.io/docs/config/config-dev.md

   ]}>
 <TabItem value="vscode">

-Expand the cluster tree and select a workload, you will see there is a little gear icon.
-This icon has two different status:
+Expand the cluster inspector and select a workload.
+There is a little gear icon at the end of the workload.
+This icon has two different states:

 - <img src={useBaseUrl('/img/icons/setting-warning.svg')} width="20"/> Does not have configuration, Nocalhost will generate a new configuration after you click.
 - <img src={useBaseUrl('/img/icons/setting-normal.svg')} width="20"/> Has a configuration, Nocalhost will load the existing configuration after you click.